justintadlock/butterbean/readme.md

 And, that's what ButterBean is.
 It's essentially a meta box with tabs for lots of content.

+## Just the interface

+A lot of meta box frameworks try to do everything.
+They handle backend output, frontend output, and everything else you can think of.
+ButterBean is meant to be an interface only.
+Because every project's needs are vastly different, it doesn't make sense to stick you with a bunch of things you don't need.
+This means that the code can stay relatively lean and flexible, which makes it perfect for bundling in your plugins.

+So, don't go looking for functions for outputting metadata on the front end from ButterBean.
+It doesn't have any.
+Use the core WordPress functionality or build your own wrapper functions.

 ## Documentation

 This is a quick guide.
 If you're familiar with the WordPress Customization API, you should probably pick this up fairly quickly.
 A lot of the same concepts are used here.